 Thick Plate Laser Cutting Guide (20-40mm)

-Cutting thick plate (20-40mm) requires high-power fiber lasers (12-30kW), specialized piercing techniques, and careful process control.
-This guide covers power requirements, parameters, piercing strategies, and quality optimization for structural steel fabrication.
+Cutting exceptionally thick plate (10mm-50mm) establishes the ceiling of fiber laser capabilities.
+It requires massive-power fiber lasers (12kW to 40kW), specialized piercing techniques, and stringent heat zone management.
+This guide covers power requirements, parameters, piercing strategies, and quality optimization for heavy structural steel fabrication.

 Power Requirements by Thickness